-Labour market indicators continue to be somewhat mixed.
-The unemployment rate has declined this year, although there is considerable variation in employment growth across the country.
-Part-time employment has been growing strongly, but employment growth overall has slowed.
-The forward-looking indicators point to continued expansion in employment in the near term.
+Labour market indicators continue to be mixed and there is considerable variation in employment outcomes across the country.
+The unemployment rate has been steady at around 5¾ per cent over the past year, with employment growth concentrated in part-time jobs.
+The forward-looking indicators point to continued expansion in employment over the period ahead.

 Source: Reserved Bank of Australia